scarere/csc2541_colab_project/README.md

 background in signal processing.

 [ Yin, D., Gontijo Lopes, R., Shlens, J., Cubuk, E. D. & Gilmer, J. A Fourier Perspective on Model Robustness in Computer Vision. in Advances in Neural Information Processing Systems vol. 32 (Curran Associates, Inc., 2019). ](https://proceedings.neurips.cc/paper/2019/file/b05b57f6add810d3b7490866d74c0053-Paper.pdf)

+Please note that part of the code might exceed the free resources provided by colab, so this version was run using kaggle.
+Some code outputs may not be rendered.